Skip to main content

 Design and installation considerations

-Design and installation need to be undertaken by suitably qualified persons.
+Design and installation needs to be undertaken by suitably qualified persons.

 At the design and specification stage of building/door installation, account should be taken of the likely volume of traffic throughout the day and the type of pedestrian traffic through the particular installation.
 The latter could include the elderly, infirm, disabled, or very young children.
 Where the proportion of vulnerable pedestrians is high, consideration should be given to providing a separate conventional door.